karlvr/openapi-generator-plus/.changeset/eleven-trainers-tap.md

 ---
-"openapi-generator-plus": major
+"openapi-generator-plus": minor
-"@openapi-generator-plus/core": major
+"@openapi-generator-plus/core": minor
-"@openapi-generator-plus/indexed-type": major
+"@openapi-generator-plus/indexed-type": minor
-"@openapi-generator-plus/testing": major
+"@openapi-generator-plus/testing": minor
-"@openapi-generator-plus/types": major
+"@openapi-generator-plus/types": minor
 ---

 Refactor support for allOf, anyOf and oneOf so we can accurately represent these concepts in different languages with different capabilities.